 Walter came to me a year ago to gold-plate a silver chain he had.
 After a year of daily wear, the plating was coming off in places.
 When we had our first meeting he also showed me his watch.
 He was pretty ticked off.
 He said, “I’ve worn my watch everyday for seven years and there are only these worn spots on the bottom.”
 There was a lot of wear on the bottom, but the top still looked shiny and golden.
 “I had you gold plate my silver chain gold plated a year ago, and I’ve worn it daily and it’s wearing off of the clasp and doesn’t look as shiny as before.
 Why is that?”

 In this post I explain why gold plating wears off and gold 'plated' watches keep their 'gold' look much longer.
 Why is this?
 The plating process on your watch band and on your jewelry aren’t the same technique, nor are they the same material.
 Let’s look at the differences.
 Pictured is a PVD coated watch band.

 Electroplating vs PVD Coating

 Since I go into detail about gold electroplating in the blog listed above, I'll say no more about gold electroplating in this post and focus on PVD coating.

 PVD coating or Physical Vapor Deposition is done in an oxygen free vacuum environment.
-LIke the picture on the left.
+Like the picture above.

 It is mostly used on drill tips and door hardware and other more industrial types of applications.
 It wasn't originally intended for jewelry.
 It was developed to create lighter weight and strong finishes on parts going into space.
 I first noticed it back in the early nineties on citizen watchbands.